 Stem Cell Manufacturing Now Ready – This article announces the availability of master cell banks for induced pluripotent stem cells, hoping for U.S. Food and Drug Administration’s approval on its manufacturing process.

-cGMP-Manufactured Human Induced Pluripotent Stem Cells Are Available for Pre-clinical and Clinical Applications – In this article, researchers develop a process for the manufacturing of induced pluripotent stem cells (iPSCs) master cell banks (MCBs) under current good manufacturing practice (cGMPs) and announce the availability of such banks.
+cGMP-Manufactured Human Induced Pluripotent Stem Cells Are Available for Pre-Clinical and Clinical Applications – In this article, researchers develop a process for the manufacturing of induced pluripotent stem cells master cell banks under current good manufacturing practice (cGMPs) and announce the availability of such banks.

-Failed Replications Put STAP Stem-Cell Claims To Rest – This article provides an account of the history of STAP stem cells and how multiple labs conclude that the seemingly miraculous results originated from contamination with ordinary stem cells, putting the controversy to rest.
+Failed Replications Put STAP Stem-Cell Claims to Rest – This article provides an account of the history of stimulus-triggered acquisition of pluripotency (STAP) stem cells and how multiple labs conclude that the seemingly miraculous results originated from contamination with ordinary stem cells, putting the controversy to rest.

-Vatican To Host Conference On Stem Cells, Other Regenerative Medicine – According to this article, the Third International Conference on the Progress of Regenerative Medicine and its Cultural Impact will be held at the Vatican from April 28 to 30, 2016 with the goal of engaging in discussions about the potential for adult stem cells, and other ethical cellular therapies, to treat cancer, diabetes, and other debilitating medical conditions and diseases.
+Vatican to Host Conference on Stem Cells, Other Regenerative Medicine – The Third International Conference on the Progress of Regenerative Medicine and Its Cultural Impact will be held at the Vatican from April 28 to 30, 2016 with the goal of engaging in discussions about the potential for adult stem cells, and other ethical cellular therapies, to treat cancer, diabetes, and other debilitating medical conditions and diseases.

 Cpf1 Is a Single RNA-Guided Endonuclease of a Class 2 CRISPR-Cas System – This article reports how the researchers do the characterization of Cpf1, a putative class 2 CRISPR effector, demonstrating that Cpf1 mediates robust DNA interference with features distinct from Cas9.

-Scientists Discover New System For Human Genome Editing With Potential To Increase Power And Precision Of Genome Engineering – According to this article, a team including the scientist who first harnessed the revolutionary CRISPR-Cas9 system for mammalian genome editing has now identified a different CRISPR system with the potential for even simpler and more precise genome engineering.
+Scientists Discover New System for Human Genome Editing with Potential to Increase Power and Precision of Genome Engineering – A team, including the scientist who first harnessed the revolutionary CRISPR-Cas9 system for mammalian genome editing, has now identified a different CRISPR system with the potential for even simpler and more precise genome engineering.

-Deep Imaging Of Bone Marrow Shows Non-Dividing Stem Cells Are Mainly Perisinusoidal – In this article, researchers use a green fluorescent protein (GFP) knock-in for the gene Ctnnal1 in mice (hereafter denoted as α–catulinGFP), and discover that α–catulinGFP is expressed by only 0.02% of bone marrow haematopoietic cells, including almost all HSCs.
+Deep Imaging of Bone Marrow Shows Non-Dividing Stem Cells Are Mainly Perisinusoidal – Researchers use a green fluorescent protein (GFP) knock-in for the gene Ctnnal1 in mice (α–catulinGFP), and discover that α–catulinGFP is expressed by only 0.02% of bone marrow hematopoietic cells, including almost all hematopoietic stem cells.

-Hematopoietic Differentiation Is Required for Initiation of Acute Myeloid Leukemia – This article shows that myeloid differentiation to granulocyte macrophage progenitors (GMPs) is required for leukemia stem cell (LSC) formation and acute myeloid leukemia (AML) initiation.
+Hematopoietic Differentiation Is Required for Initiation of Acute Myeloid Leukemia – This article shows that myeloid differentiation to granulocyte macrophage progenitors is required for leukemia stem cell formation and acute myeloid leukemia initiation.

 Generation of Self-Renewing Hepatoblasts From Human Embryonic Stem Cells by Chemical Approaches – This article describes how human embryonic stem cell-derived hepatoblasts can be captured and stably maintained using conditions previously established for mouse hepatoblast self-renewal, which includes basal media supplemented with insulin, transferrin, sodium selenite, epidermal growth factor, glycogen synthase kinase 3 inhibitor, transforming growth factor β receptor inhibitor, lysophosphatidic acid, and sphingosine 1-phosphate.